Skip to main content

 • Finalized Block event: when the block is finalized

 In RabbitMQ there is a separate exchange for each event type.
-In Websockets setup, there is a event type field in each message.
+In Websocket setup, there is a event type field in each message.

 The WS event is defined as follows: